Summary and Distance between Sets of Texts based on Topological Data Analysis: Background

 \end{definition}

-A crucial property of the boundary homomorphism is that the boundary of the boundary is null.
 Next, the chains with empty boundary are considered.
 From an algebraic point of view, they have a group structure.

-\begin{definition}[$n$-cycles and $n$-boundaries] The group of $n$-cycles is the subgroup of the group of $n$-chains denoted by $Z_n$ composed by those chains with empty boundary, $\partial c = 0$.
-The group of $n$-boundaries is the subgroup of the group of $n$-chains denoted by $B_n$ composed by those chains that are in the image of the $(n+1)$-st boundary homomorphism, $B_n=im\partial_{n+1}$. \end{definition} Let us observe that since $\partial_{n+1}\partial_{n}=0$ then $B_n$ is a subset of $Z_n$.
-Therefore, we can already recall the definition of homology groups.
+\begin{definition}[$n$-cycles and $n$-boundaries] The group of $n$-cycles is the subgroup of the group of $n$-chains denoted by $Z_n$ composed of those $n$-chains $c$ with empty boundary, that is, $\partial_n c = 0$.
+The group of $n$-boundaries is the subgroup of the group of $n$-chains denoted by $B_n$ composed of those chains that are in the image of the $(n+1)$-st boundary homomorphism, that is, $B_n=\im\,\partial_{n+1}$. \end{definition} Let us observe that since $\partial_{n+1}\partial_{n}=0$ then $B_n$ is a subset of $Z_n$.
+Therefore, we can already recall the definition of homology groups that determine the holes in the underlying space of a simplicial complex.

 \begin{definition}[homology groups] The $n$-th homology group is the quotient of the $n$-boundaries over the $n$-cycles, that is, $H_n=Z_n/B_n$.
-The elements of $H_n$ are called $n$-dimensional homology classes.
-The $n$-th Betti number is the rank of $H_n$. \end{definition}
+The elements of $H_n$ are called $n$-homology classes. \end{definition}

-Next, the idea is to build a nested sequence of simplicial complexes in order to track the evolution of the homology groups throughout the sequence.
-The homology classes can merge among themselves following the ``elder rule'', that is, when merging two homology classes, to consider that the homology class that appeared first in the sequence persists while the other dies off.
-More formally, given a simplicial complex $K$ and a monotonic continuous function $f: K \rightarrow \mathbb{R}$ which is the filtration function, we can define the sublevel set $K(a) = f^{-1}(-\infty, a]$ such that $K(a)\subseteq K(b)$ when $a \le b$.
+Next, we recall how to build a nested sequence of simplicial complexes in order to track the evolution of the homology groups throughout the sequence.

-\begin{definition}[filtration] Let $K$ be a simplicial complex and let $f:K \rightarrow \mathbb{R}$ be a non-decreasing function.
-A filtration ${\cal K}$ of $K$ is a nested sequence of subcomplexes,
+\begin{definition}[sublevel set filtration] Given a simplicial complex $K$ and a continuous increasing function $f: K \rightarrow \mathbb{R}$ called {\it filter function,} the {\it sublevel set filtration} ${\cal K}$ is a nested sequence of subcomplexes of $K$ defined as: